Baked Meatball Parmesan

 - Pour some sauce in the bottom of your dish(es).

 - I used a 2 8x8 glass dishes or you could use one 9×13.
-Also, you can bake one and freeze one for later.
+Also, you can bake one pan of them and freeze one for later.

 - Lay meatballs on top of the sauce.
 Cover with more sauce and dress the top up with lots of mozzarella!
 It should be generously covered with cheese!